RQC-QApp/polar-codes/README.md

 - [ ] **BpskAwgnChannel** — an implemetation of Chanel methods for case of AWGN channel combined with BPSK.

 All algorithms are based on papers, references to them will be added further.

+## How to use

+The package itself is located in "polar_codes" directory.
+Thus, you may copy it and then import a PolarCode class as follows.

+    from polar_codes.polar_code import PolarCode

+Probaly, it is not as pretty as one may want and I will fix it further.